Arpita-deb/Books-Database-Normalization/README.md

 ![first db](https://github.com/Arpita-deb/Books-Database-Normalization/assets/139372731/3745e2ad-1d94-460a-976a-0f23ab3f5adc)

 ![first query](https://github.com/Arpita-deb/Books-Database-Normalization/assets/139372731/64cf71c4-4778-491d-a6ef-8d58dbb9594d)

+This satisfies the first normal form.

    ### 2.2 Second Normal Form:

 The rules for second normal form are -

-* Fulfil the requirements of first normal form.
+* *Fulfil the requirements of first normal form.*
-* Each non-key attribute must be functionally dependent on the primary key which means each field that is not the primary key is determined by that primary key, so it is specific to that record.
+* *Each non-key attribute must be functionally dependent on the primary key which means each field that is not the primary key is determined by that primary key, so it is specific to that record.*

 In this step we identify which column is functionally dependent or independent of the primary key i.e., in our case book id, which represents a book.